August 16: The City’s 4 Cooling Centres will close on Friday, August 18, as temperatures begin to cool.

 - Consider setting up fans in front of ice trays if air conditioning is not available in your home.

 - Burnaby Map: Cooling Centres and Resources

 Questions and answers

-The City will activate our extreme heat response when Environment Canada issues an extreme heat warning, which is triggered when 2 or more consecutive days of daytime maximum temperatures at Vancouver airport are expected to reach 29°C or warmer and nighttime minimum temperatures are expected to fall to 16°C or warmer.
+The City monitors the weather forecast, and any alerts or warnings from a combination of sources.
+Generally, our extreme heat response is triggered when 2 or more consecutive days of daytime maximum temperatures are expected to reach 29°C or warmer and nighttime minimum temperatures are expected to fall to 16°C or warmer or when Environment Canada issues an extreme heat warning.

 Check on older family, friends and neighbours to see if they are cool and drinking water.
 If they do not have the means to cool themselves, offer to help get them to a local Cooling Centre, if possible.

 If you suspect someone may be suffering from heat stroke, call 911.

 Pets are permitted in designated areas as long as they are kept on a leash or in a cage or crate.